 1965 Fender Stratocaster – burned

 - $560,000 9/4/2008

 This is the guitar that Jimi Hendrix set ablaze with lighter fluid – on stage at London’s Finsbury Astoria on March 31st, 1967.
 The instrument was purchased by collector Daniel Boucher.
-The book: Jimi Hendrix Gear by Michael Heatley & Harry Shapiro noted some possible inconsistencies between the guitar in videos and images and the actual guitar purchased; implying a chance that it might not be the original.
+The book Jimi Hendrix Gear by Michael Heatley and Harry Shapiro noted some possible inconsistencies between the guitar in videos and images and the actual guitar purchased, implying that there was a chance that it might not be the original.

 1930 Martin OM-45 Deluxe

 This is the guitar owned and played by actor Roy Rogers in hudnred films and hundreds of recording sessions between 1933 and his death in 1998.
 It was also frequently seen and heard on The Roy Rogers Show which ran for nine years on radio before becoming a television hit between 1951 and 1957.
 The 1930 guitar, one of 50 made that year, was purchased in San Francisco for $225.
 Leonard Franklin Slye (Roy Rogers) then bought it used in 1933 for $30 from a pawn shop.